Parsa-Rajabi/CPSC-344/docs/syllabus.md

 **Peer Evaluation Multiplier = Average Peer Evaluation Score / 30**

 More details about project peer evaluation can be found here: [Project Peer Evaluation](project-peer-evaluation.md).

+Students must also complete and submit the [TCPS Ethics Certification](project/ethics-certification.md) before participating in any course project work, including Milestone 1 work.
+Late or missing certification submissions result in a 1-point deduction from the student's Milestone 2 peer evaluation score for each 24-hour period after the certification deadline, with no maximum cap, until the certification is both completed and submitted.

 > [!WARNING]